Skip to main contentSkip to footer content

 Graduate application note

-Prospective ERE graduate students are encouraged to reach out to faculty members whose research areas align with their interests to discuss their application.
-Details of the process for applying to ESF graduate programs are provided on the Graduate School webpage.
-Applicants to the ERE program may request a waiver of the GRE scores by directly emailing the ERE faculty member whom they intend to identify as a major professor.
+Prospective applicants to the ERE program may request a waiver of the GRE scores by directly emailing the one ERE faculty member whom they intend to identify as a major professor.
 The body of the email should provide justification for the GRE waiver, with CV, transcripts, and application statement attached.

 Research Topics